School of Ranch 2

 weaving in process

 With step-by-step guidance, you’ll get hands-on experience applying basic twining methods to create your own design.
-Most folks will leave with a finished bag and the confidence to keep going at home.
+You'll leave with the basic skills and the confidence to keep going at home.

 Community Potluck!